 Explainers are fantastic marketing assets for your business.
 As the name suggests, they’re used to explain a product or service that you offer to help customers decide whether it’s right for their needs.

 These videos are typically used on landing pages, sales pages, and product pages.
-They feature content that may be animated, live action, or in a whiteboard presentation style format.
-Animation is particularly popular for industries like SaaS and tech who have intangible products but need to explain the mechanics and benefits to their potential customers.
+They feature content that may be animated, live-action, or in a whiteboard presentation style format.
+Animation is particularly popular for industries like SaaS and tech which have intangible products but need to explain the mechanics and benefits to their potential customers.